PX4/PX4-user_guide/en/power_module/sky-drones_smartap-pdb.md

 # Sky-Drones SmartAP PDB

-[SmartAP PDB](https://sky-drones.com/power/smartap-pdb.html) (Power Distribution Board) is a board which allows transferring the power from the battery to ESCs / Motors and generate power supply for the flight controller and other peripherals with different voltage levels.
-Also, PDB provides the functionality for battery voltage / current measurements.
-SmartAP PDB makes high-power lines connections easier and much more reliable.
+[SmartAP PDB](https://sky-drones.com/power/smartap-pdb.html) (Power Distribution Board) is used to simplify the distribution of power from one or more batteries to ESCs (motors), flight controller, and other peripherals.
+It also acts as a [power module](../power_module/README.md), enabling battery voltage and current measurements.
+SmartAP PDB makes connecting high-power lines easier and much more reliable.

 ![SmartAP PDB](../../assets/hardware/power_module/sky-drones_smartap-pdb/smartap-pdb-top-side.jpg)

 ## Specifications